27guptamohit/cs565-backend/README.md

-# cs565-backend (under construction)
+# Obbligato-backend

-Backend for our crowdsourced optical music recognition project (name pending).
+Backend for our crowdsourced optical music recognition system, Obbligato.
+For more details on Obbligato itself, [check out the sister frontend repository.](https://github.com/CS-565-SP-2023/Obbligato).
+Obbligato's backend is written in TypeScript, using Node.js, Express, and Mongoose to create a RESTful API to store and retrieve information in a MongoDB database.

+Created by Runyao Fan, Mohit Gupta, Naman Jain, Chris Kull, Weili Li and Yutao Zhou from the University of Illinois Urbana-Champaign.

 ## Contents